How to use DevOps metrics to improve your Salesforce releases

 Mean Time to Recover is an essential metric because failures are never entirely avoidable — no matter how sophisticated your process.
 If your team takes less than a day to recover, you’re doing well, and more than one week leaves room for improvement.

 Your team’s results for this metric will show how robust your systems for rollback are built, how closely you’re monitoring production, and whether you’re prioritizing recovery enough or too little when there’s a failure.
-A vital step in surviving a data disaster is having a comprehensive backup solution in place ready for when you need it — not if.
+A vital step in surviving a data disaster is having a comprehensive backup solution for Salesforce in place ready for when you need it — not if.
 Since adopting DevOps also means adapting to a different mindset, and finding the right tools and processes, focusing on the positives — building robust systems for rollback, knowing you’re prepared for failures, etc — will aid in the cultural shift necessary to reach DevOps maturity, as opposed to ruminating on inevitable failures.

 Change Failure Rate